Mitigating Subject Dependency in EEG Decoding with Subject-Specific Low-Rank Adapters: Numerical Experiments

 As the original hyperparameters for EEGNeX were not specified, we tuned the baseline learning rate by sweeping over the values $\{10^{-3}, \; 10^{-4}\}$.
 We want to remark that the difference between the numbers reported in Table~\ref{tab:results} and those in the original EEGNeX paper stems from different evaluation methods.
 Here, we report the numbers for cross-session analysis from a 512-timepoint long interval.

 The final hyperparameters are reported in Table~\ref{tab:hyperparametersEEGNeX}:

-\subsection{Patched Brain Transformer}
+\subsubsection{Patched Brain Transformer}

-For the PBT, we used the official GitHub repository accompanying the publication and replaced all linear layers with our proposed method, {\method}.
-The only exception was for the visualization in Figure~\ref{fig:tSNE2}, where we kept the final linear layer to improve clarity.
+For the PBT, we used the official GitHub repository accompanying the publication and replaced all linear layers with \method.
+The only exception was for the visualization in Figure~\ref{fig:tSNE}, where we kept the final linear layer to improve clarity.

 We used the same hyperparameters as reported in the original PBT paper for all runs (Table~\ref{tab:hyperparametersPBT}).
 For our method's specific hyperparameters, we set the rank $r=8$ and $\alpha=1$.